 Landmark does not maintain custody of client assets; though Landmark may be deemed to have custody if a client grants Landmark authority to debit fees directly from their account (see Item 15 below).
-Assets will be held with a qualified custodian, which is custody by TD Ameritrade Institutional, a division of TD Ameritrade, member FINRA/SIPC, an unaffiliated SEC-registered broker-dealer and FINRA member.
+Assets will be held with a qualified custodian, which is custodied by Schwab Advisor Services, a division of Schwab, a member of FINRA/SIPC, and an unaffiliated SEC-registered broker-dealer.

-Landmark only recommends the use of TD Ameritrade and does not allow directed brokerage.
+Landmark recommends the use of Schwab and does not allow directed brokerage.
 In a directed brokerage arrangement, the client would negotiate terms and arrangements for their account with a broker-dealer of their choosing.
 This means that the client, and not Landmark, will be in the best position to seek and secure the best value for the costs of execution.
 This means that the client may not pay the most cost-effective commission rates.
 Landmark will not be able to aggregate orders under these circumstances, which may result in higher commission costs or transaction fees because the trading costs are not allocated among a group.
 Clients also may not benefit from commission rates Landmark may be able to negotiate.
 Further, there may be some transactions in certain securities that must be placed first through Landmark recommended broker-dealer.
-In some circumstances, placing those trades first may mean that a client who directs brokerage may not only pay a higher commission cost, they may also pay a higher price for a given security.
+In some circumstances, placing those trades first may mean that a client who directs brokerage may not only pay a higher commission cost, but they may also pay a higher price for a given security.
 In general, clients may not receive value for the commission dollar spent, may spend more than is necessary for execution services, and may have reduced gains in their accounts as a result of directing brokerage.